 Ensure Your Dog Is Getting Enough Sleep

-Sleep is an important part of your dog’s health and well-being.
-Just as people need to get enough sleep, so do dogs.
+Sleep is an important part of your husky’s health and well-being.
+Just as people need to get enough sleep, so do huskies.

 Things that can affect their sleep: